RoboticsKnowledgebase/16681-Programming-Familiarization-1-cpp/README.md

 ### Submission Instructions

 - A skeleton for your PDF is provided in `ANSWERS.md`.
 Please fill in your answers there.
 - Once done, convert the markdown document into pdf.
 This is easy if you are on VSCode -  Install the Markdown Enhanced extension.
-Preview the markdown, right click -> open as HTML -> print to PDF.
+Preview the markdown, right click -> open in browser -> print to PDF.
 - Name the file as `TeamX_AndrewID_TaskN_Part1.pdf` where N is the task number in Canvas.

 - Submit the PDF,`Controller.h`, `Controller.cpp`, and the README to Gradescope.
 Do not include any large binary files and the build folder in your archive.
 Make sure that you tag the correct questions to your PDF.